+which shows saddle-node bifurcations as $B$ or $T$ are changed.
+For parameter values such that $z$ is small at the fixed points, we can again set $\tanh( x) = x - x^3/3 + \mathcal{O}(x^5)$ and regain the form \eqref{eq_SaddleNode}.

+When the medium in which the spins are embedded is isotropic, there is no easy axis with respect to which we can choose the Lindblad operators.
+Nevertheless, the magnetic field field $\bB$ now imposes a preferred direction, which we can define to be the $z$ direction.
+If initially $\bm$ is not parallel to $\bB$, the effective field that a spin sees is the superposition of $\bB$ and the mean field $\bm$, and the Lindblad operators must be chosen according to the orientation of that effective field.
+The dynamical equation of $\bm$ in this more general case will be treated further below in Section \ref{SubSection_2_dim_case}.
+However, as $\bm$ will become parallel to $\bB$ after a relaxation time, the dynamical equation \eqref{zdotsaddlenode} describes what happens in the subspace relevant for the bifurcation.

-\subsection{Two-dimensional case}
+\section{Two-dimensional case}

-When in equation \eqref{eq_Lindblad_components} $y=0$ is an attracting value for the $y$ dynamics irrespective of the values of $z$ and $x$, we obtain an effectively two-dimensional system.
-A sufficient criterion for this to happen is that $h_{ij} \in \R$ for all $i,j \in \{1,2,3\}$ and $\text{Re} [H_{mn}] = 0 $ for all $m,\, n \in \{1,2\}$.
-Then the system of equations \eqref{eq_Lindblad_components} becomes (if we set $y=0$)
+When in equation \eqref{eq_Lindblad_components} $z=0$ is an attracting value for the $z$ dynamics irrespective of the values of $x$ and $y$, we obtain an effectively two-dimensional system.
+A sufficient criterion for this to happen is that $h_{11}=h_{22}$ and $h_{23} = -h_{13}^*$ and $H=0$.
+Then the system of equations \eqref{eq_Lindblad_components} becomes (if we set $z=0$)

-From a physical point of view, a decaying value for $\y$ means that there is no equilibrium polarization along the $y$ axis.
-The probabilities for measuring spin-up in the $y$ direction becomes identical to that for measuring spin-down, namely 1/2.
-In the geometric view of the Bloch sphere, this means that the dynamics becomes restricted to a circle of radius one, namely the intersection of the Bloch sphere with the $y=0$ plane.
+From a physical point of view, a decaying value for $\z$ means that there is no equilibrium polarization along the $z$ axis.
+The probabilities for measuring spin-up in the $z$ direction becomes identical to that for measuring spin-down, namely 1/2.
+In the geometric view of the Bloch sphere, this means that the dynamics becomes restricted to a circle of radius one, namely the intersection of the Bloch sphere with the $z=0$ plane.